fourteenwm/alerts-dashboard/docs/adding-new-data.md

   const [
     dailyData,
     searchTermsData,
-    adGroupsData,
-    audienceData // Added audienceData
+    adGroupsData // Added adGroupsData
   ] = await Promise.all([
     fetchAndParseDaily(sheetUrl),
     fetchAndParseSearchTerms(sheetUrl),
-    fetchAndParseAdGroups(sheetUrl),
-    fetchAndParseAudiences(sheetUrl) // Added call to new function ]);
+    fetchAndParseAdGroups(sheetUrl) // Added call to new function ]);

   return {
     daily: dailyData || [],
     searchTerms: searchTermsData || [],
-    adGroups: adGroupsData || [],
-    audiences: audienceData || [], // Added new data to the result } as TabData;
+    adGroups: adGroupsData || [], // Added new data to the result } as TabData;
 }